ClaudiusAyadi/adun.css/README.md

 The framework includes classes for common CSS rules (e.g. grids, flex, column-counts, buttons, font-related classes, etc.), and tons of readily available CSS variables for nearly every property you would need in your projects - global (root) and local (element, e.g. buttons) scoped.

+Best of it, KetoCSS automatically generates all your color tints, shades, and transparent variants, and gives you a well-balanced theme to work with.

 **This is a work in progress.
-If you notice any bug, please let me know**
+If you notice any bug, please let me know** **All suggestion and feature requests are welcomed too.**

 ## GETTING STARTED